 1. Food Trucks & Other Eateries in Downtown

-Food trucks come from all over Houston, park around Town Square, and serve up some of the most scrumptious food like smoked gouda, shrimp and bacon poutine and surf & turf burgers.
-But if food trucks aren’t your thing, right across from the square is Wazabi Sushi Bar and Sabor of Mexico, the newest dining establishment in the Downtown Arts District.
-Wazabi is a laid back atmosphere where you can order some of the best Asian fusion dishes in the area.
-Next door, Sabor features real fruit ice cream pops and a variety of ice cream flavors.
+Food trucks come from all over Houston, park around Town Square, and serve up some of the most scrumptious food!
+But if food trucks aren’t your thing, right across from the Square is Wazabi Sushi Bar and Sabor of Mexico, two of Baytown’s favorite local eateries.
+Wazabi has a laidback atmosphere with some of the best Asian-fusion dishes in the area.
+Next door, Sabor features real fruit ice-cream pops, tons of ice-cream flavors, and delicious savory food with several vegan options!

 2. Art, Art and more Art!